abhinababasu/chobi/README.md

 1. Go code to copy everything over
 1. Go code to generate images and thumbnails in target folder
 1. Tumbnails for portrait should be not from the center (cmd line option)
+1. Proper cmd line parsing
+1. Make it work for mac as well

 #### Generating